40 Years Of Experience Walks Out The Door Of The Justice Department

 "Yes," he said, "one obviously has to be concerned about the Justice Department and the future of the Justice Department."

-Letter said he's seen a lot of politicians run against the bureaucracy in Washington.
+Letter said he has seen a lot of politicians run against the bureaucracy in Washington.
 But, he said, those political appointees often figure out they can learn from public servants — the people who can help them write policies or craft legal arguments that can be defended in court.

-"With each new administration," Letter said, "I have legitimate concerns that the new political people will confer with, listen to, and be guided by the career professionals."
+"With each new administration," Letter said, "I have legitimate concerns that the new political people will confer with, listen to and be guided by the career professionals."

 Letter will be bringing his considerable experience to the Institute for Constitutional Advocacy and Protection at Georgetown.
-That center is already involved in litigation over President Trump's travel ban, and his efforts to block critics on Twitter.
+That center is already involved in litigation over Trump's travel ban and his efforts to block critics on Twitter.

 National Security